 To adopt the City of Canby Drug & Alcohol Policy for Use with DOT Regulated Employees and to identify an effective date, attached hereto as Exhibit "A".

-This resolution shall take effect September 19, 2012.
+This resolution repeals Resolution No. 1143, which was effect September 19, 2012.

-ADOPTED this 19th day of September 2012, by the Canby City Council.
+ADOPTED this 1st day of April 2015, by the Canby City Council.